Merlin Olsen

-Hall of Fame defensive tackle Merlin Olsen, a 14-time Pro Bowler and beloved actor, died of mesothelioma in 2010 after asbestos exposure from construction.
+Hall of Fame defensive tackle Merlin Olsen, 14-time Pro Bowler and actor, died of mesothelioma in 2010 after asbestos exposure from childhood construction work.

 Key Facts

-14-time NFL Pro Bowl selection—every year of his career except his last
+14 consecutive NFL Pro Bowl selections, every season except his last

 Member of both Pro Football and College Football Halls of Fame